vr-vipultiwari/ALL-about-apache-kafka/README.md

 Now its upto consumer application , what operation they want to perform with the data.

+###  ✳️ Producer get the required metadata ( Broker , Topic , Partition ) that tells to which leader partition the messages required to be published

 ###  *️⃣ Broker :- Broker is nothing but kafka server